Tag: Amazigh

 One of the treasures on display in the museum is the Rabat carpet, a symbol of royal elegance renowned for its rich decoration and finery.

-The museum includes a collection of exquisite rare 20th-century carpets and modern contemporary pieces.
+The museum also houses a collection of exquisite rare 20th-century carpets and modern contemporary pieces.

 Images by Freebird Tracey.